More than your audio vendor.

 This is what "hospitality-first production" means to us: we make the process feel easier, not heavier.

-Russell Sickler, Co-Founder of Stone and Oak Audio
+Russell Sickler, Owner, Founder & Event Production Lead of Stone and Oak Audio

 Russell Sickler

-Cody Loomis, Co-Founder of Stone and Oak Audio
+Cody Loomis, Co-Founder & Production Collaborator of Stone and Oak Audio

 Cody Loomis